Songs

 Click Here for tab for Fade to Black by Metallica

-While Metallica originally formed in 1981 and primarily stuck to thrash and heavy metal, as their career progressed they began to explore more melodic styles, even employing the acoustic guitar.
-This is essentially a rock/metal song that makes great use of catchy acoustic guitar lines sitting side by side with distorted guitars and solos.
+When Metallica originally formed in 1981, they primarily stuck to thrash and heavy metal.
+As their career progressed, they began to explore more melodic styles, even employing acoustics from time to time.
+This is essentially a rock/metal song that makes great use of catchy classical and 12 string guitar lines sitting side-by-side with distorted guitars and solos.

-The acoustic guitar parts for this song can be divided into two main motifs, the opening riff, and the verse riff.
-The opening part makes excellent use of an augmented fifth interval on that open string which sounds slightly dissonant as it sits alongside that perfect fifth.
+The acoustic parts for this song can be divided into two main motifs: the opening riff, and the verse riff.
+The opening part makes excellent use of an augmented fifth interval on that open string, which sounds slightly dissonant as it sits alongside that perfect fifth.
 A great example of how purposeful dissonance written with intention can create a beautifully melodic sound.

 The Joker by Steve Miller Band